 The impact of information and communications technology (ICT) on climate change is clearly net positive as energy efficiency improvements spread through automation, digital meetings, fewer trips to the mall and the like reduce emissions from general economic activity.
 The rapid growth of ICT related carbon emissions represents a major, and preventable, source of green house gas pollution.
 The environmental and economic costs of climate change that have starting to show up in the bottom line in the form of supply chain disruptions, higher energy and insurance costs, greater public awareness of the sources of pollution, and subsequent demands for sustainable products and services.
 ICT related carbon emissions currently represent approximately 3-5% of total global greenhouse gas emissions (GHG).
 With IT related power consumption growing at ~10% annually the IT industry could reach one Gigaton of carbon emissions by 2020.
 This puts the ICT industry in the same class as the airline industry in terms of Co2 emissions.
-Fortunately, technology, being what it is has the ability to come to its own rescue by sourcing its energy consumption with cleaner energy.
-Cloud technology can do this and allow business to grow and change when the market requires.
+Fortunately, technology has the ability to come to its own rescue through efficiency improvements and by sourcing its energy requirements with clean energy.

-Initially, cloud technology was primarily used to improve efficiency and availability.
-Now Cloud's rapid growth is being driven by a much stronger incentive - business growth.
-New cloud based businesses are generating vast quantities of information as they meet strong market demand for innovative new low cost cloud based services.
+While cloud technology was initially used to improve efficiency and availability it's current growth Cloud's is being driven by a much stronger incentive - the internet.
+New cloud/web based businesses are generating vast quantities of revenue and information as they meet strong market demand for innovative new low cost cloud based services.
 With cloud market growth estimated in double digits for the foreseeable future the energy supply chain for any business in this space is becoming a very strategic C-level priority.

 Energy security is now a primary consideration for decision makers seeking to mitigate operational risks in their business.
 Geopolitical developments are currently driving rising uncertainty over the cost and availability of electricity in the UK and EU.
-The ability of cloud technology to shift major power intensive operations like IT infrastructure to secure locations like Iceland with clean, available, low cost energy improves energy security while lowering operating costs.
+The ability of cloud technology to shift major power intensive operations like IT infrastructure to secure locations like Iceland, Scandinavia, or Canada where clean, available, low cost energy can improve energy security and generate significant benefits:

 - Eliminate /reduce IT related carbon emissions